 BALI

 Program Overview

-On this program, you will journey to Bali, an island in Indonesia known for its rich culture and natural beauty.
-During your time on the island, you’ll work with local youth and explore the many wonders of this tropical paradise.
-The warmth and hospitality of the Balinese people will enhance your experience, as they welcome you to their communities and invite you to learn about their unique culture.
-Volunteer at a local school, working alongside the community to teach environmental sustainability.
-In the afternoons and evenings, you might hike to a waterfall, hop on a spider boat to catch the sunset or gather around a bonfire on the beach.
-An epic scuba experience also awaits!
+On this program, you’ll travel to Bali, an island in Indonesia known for its rich culture and natural beauty.
+While on the island, you’ll work with local youth and explore the many wonders of this tropical paradise.
+The warmth and hospitality of the Balinese people will enhance your experience as they welcome you into their communities and invite you to learn about their culture.

 On GLA’s Bali: Education & Marine Adventure™ program you will:

-• Teach children at local Balinese schools
+- Teach children at local Balinese schools

-• Learn to scuba dive in turquoise waters
+- Learn to scuba dive in turquoise waters

-• Explore the island’s spiritual culture through temple visits and activities
+- Explore the island’s spiritual culture through temple visits and activities

-• Have dinner at the Royal Palace
+- Have dinner at the Royal Palace

-• Visit coral restoration and sea turtle hatchery projects
+- Visit coral restoration and sea turtle hatchery projects

-• Surf with locals in Southern Bali, a world-class surf destination
+- Surf with locals in southern Bali, a world-class surf destination

+BALI